Aaryaman-147/BioCUDA-Latent-Space-Engine/README.md

 ---

+## 🛤️ The Engineering Journey (Architecture Evolution)

+Building this system was an iterative process of overcoming severe hardware bottlenecks.
+The architecture evolved through three distinct phases:

+**1. The Local Bottleneck (CPU/Consumer GPU)**
+Initially, the project was deployed locally.
+However, loading a foundation model with 3 Billion parameters natively requires immense memory.
+The local Windows environment immediately suffered Out-Of-Memory (OOM) crashes, proving that a monolithic local architecture was impossible for this scale.

+**2. The T4 Cloud Migration (Solving for Memory)**
+To achieve stable, live inference for the React dashboard, the backend was migrated to a cloud-based NVIDIA T4 GPU (Google Colab).
+To squeeze the massive model into the T4's strict 15GB VRAM ceiling, the engine was rebuilt using `bitsandbytes` INT8 quantization, compressing the memory footprint by 50% and successfully connecting to the local UI via Localtunnel.

+**3. The A100 Scaling (Solving for Speed)**
+While the T4 pipeline was perfect for single-sequence web requests, running an *In-Silico* screening of 1,000+ proteins was too slow.
+For the batch-processing lab environment, the architecture was upgraded to a Lightning AI NVIDIA A100 cluster (80GB VRAM).
+By dropping the 8-bit compression and utilizing pure FP16 math with expanded CUDA Graphs (`max_tokens=65536`), the pipeline was accelerated to process 36+ proteins per second.

+---

 ## 🧗 Challenges Overcome: The FP16 "NaN Poisoning"
 During A100 stress testing, forcing the 3B model into pure 16-bit precision to maximize speed resulted in memory register overflows, yielding `NaN` (Not a Number) corruption in the final embeddings.